HarshitaFakirpur/Subject1/README.md

 # Subject1
-This Is The My Git Repository
+This Is The My Git Repository.
+Author-Harshita